Music Has the Power to Heal …

 Music Facilitates Transformation

 When pleasurable music is heard, there are parts of the brain activated important in our processing of emotion, motivation, and reward.
 Music naturally positively alters mood, processing, and capacity for self-control.
 Everyone in the world relates to music.
-It is the universal language and has the power to reach those where communication seems impossible.
+It is the universal language and has the power to reach those where communication or progress seems impossible.

 Jammin’ Jenn Music Therapy